Biomass-Based Diesel Fuels

 At one time, oils naturally produced by certain species of algae were considered another promising BBD fuel feedstock [495].
 Later studies have shown that commercial cultivation and processing of algae would require costly infrastructure and vast amounts of energy—so much so that algal biofuel production might consume more energy than it produces [5729].

-Palm (Elaeis guineensis) oil is one of the most cost effective feedstocks for the production of biodiesel and renewable diesel.
+Palm (Elaeis guineensis) oil is one of the most cost-effective feedstocks for the production of biodiesel and renewable diesel.
 Palm oil has been increasingly produced in Southeast Asia (Malaysia, Indonesia, Thailand) and in South America.
 From the commercial point of view, palm oil is particularly attractive because its yield per unit area of land is much higher than that of soy, rapeseed or other crops.
-Demand for palm oil is therefore likely to continue all over the world, in spite of the negative association of palm oil plantations with deforestation and environmental degradation of large areas of tropical forest.
+Demand for palm oil is therefore likely to continue all over the world, despite the negative association of palm oil plantations with deforestation and environmental degradation of large areas of tropical forest.

 Waste Oil Feedstocks.
 While waste oils such as used cooking oil (UCO) and tallow are considered to have some of the lowest carbon intensity of available biofuels, supply is limited.
 This has led to strong demand for these feedstocks and created incentives to fraudulently misrepresent some high carbon intensity feedstocks as UCO.